-- Some countries (Belgium, Bulgaria, Czech Republic, Denmark, Hungary, Lithuania, Luxembourg, Norway, Poland and Romania) sold/auctioned allowances relative to the second trading period in the first months of 2013.
-These were mainly EUAs remaining in the new entrants reserve or unused EUAs set aside for UN backed emission reduction projects.
-These volumes are added to the 2012 figures. - In 2012 so-called "early auctions" of third trading period EUAs were held.
+- In 2012 so-called "early auctions" of third trading period EUAs were held.
 The volumes of these auctions were equal to 90 million EUA and are added to 2013 auctioning volumes in the data viewer. - Part of the new entrants reserve for the third trading period (NER300: 300 million EUAs in total) was auctioned to generate financial support for CCS and innovative renewable energy projects.
 These auctions started in August 2012.
 The amounts are added to auctioning volumes in 2013 and 2014 (200 and 100 million EUA respectively). - Croatia has been part of the EU ETS since 2013, but only started auctioning in 2015, since the necessary arrangements between the EEX, which serves as the transitional common auction platform, and the Croatian auctioneer had not been in place before-hand.
 In 2015, Croatia is set to auction a total amount of 11 328 500 EUAs.
 This amount represents 4 900 000, 3 012 000, 3 416 500 allowances that were to be auctioned in the years 2013, 2014 and 2015 respectively.
 Therefore, the data viewer includes those amounts for the years 2013 to 2015. - For Iceland, Liechtenstein and Norway, a different approach is suggested.
 These countries are also set to auction on the transitional common auction platform, but similarly to Croatia, the necessary arrangements have not been in place.
 However, whilst Croatia has started auctioning in 2015, the three EEA-EFTA states have not done so.
-This is why their cumulated withheld amount of 26 031 000 is not displayed in the data viewer yet (14).
+This is why their cumulated withheld amount of 26 031 000 is not displayed in the data viewer yet ().
 It will be included and distributed between years, according to the Croatian case once these countries have carried out their first EUA auction. - Finally, auctions of EU Aviation Allowances (EUAAs) are included separately in the EU ETS data viewer.
 After the stop the clock decision taken in 2012, auctions of EUAAs were suspended.
 Germany was the only country which auctioned EUAAs already in 2012 (2.5 million EUA), whilst all other countries started auctioning EUAAs in 2014.
 2014 auctions of EUAAs relate to auctioning amounts for the year 2012, whilst in 2015, amounts for 2013 2015 are auctioned.
-The exception is Poland which auctions amounts for 2012 2015 in 2015 and has not auctioned any EUAAs in 2014 (15).
+The exception is Poland which auctions amounts for 2012 2015 in 2015 and has not auctioned any EUAAs in 2014 ().